Criminals have become so sophisticated that business owners today need to always be thinking about ways to better protect their facilities.

 And remember, the criminal is not always the menacing, shadowy figure who comes around after dark.
-He is often well dressed, in suite and tie, and totally unsuspected.
+They can be well dressed, in a suit and tie, and totally unsuspected.
 You need to be ready for both kinds of danger.
 In addition to the threat of having valuable items taken—cash, jewelry, electronics—potentially more damaging is the loss sustained from the theft of computers, sensitive documents from file cabinets, or any other type of intellectual property.

 Office Hours: Regulate Access to Your Facility

 During business hours, multi-tenant office buildings can be susceptible to danger.
 Unauthorized individuals are often free to enter and roam unabated.
 Fortunately, businesses are beginning to take action.
 Since the tragedy of 9/11, the largest emphasis on security purchases has been for access control, or "keyless door entry" solutions, representing over one-third of all investments made.
 ID Badges, Keyfobs, Access Cards, and other technologies can now be integrated with a building's alarm systems, replacing the lock and key.
 Many have turned to the benefits of "keyless door entry" to:

 - Limit access to the building

 - Reduce the risk of workplace violence

 - Reduce the need for on-site security personnel

 - Allow temporary access by visitors

 - Eliminate the cost of re-keying or changing locks